 In the time of the Mad King Rudolph II, in the time when Zlata Ulitsa was full of alchemists trying to make gold, and diviners and other sorts of magicians, there lived a baker, in Prague, a woman named Baruška.

 She made wonderful things.
 Her dumplings were so light that a breeze might blow them away, and breads so delicious that you would want to eat even the steam.
-Her noodles turned out tender, even if you overcooked them.
+Her noodles turned out tender, and never mushy, even if you overcooked them.
 Her little cakes called small boys from all over the city to gather outside the door of her bakery in hopes of even a spoiled one, but they were always disappointed unless they had a penny, or it was a feast day when she made batches just for the reciting of a holy text.
 But pernik (PEAR – nyeek) were her specialty.

 What are pernik?
 Why a hard spicebread cookie, of course!
 Ah, nothing says “Vesele Vanoce!”
 (Happy Christmas) like pernik, and no special day is complete without these special cakes: for a first communion, a little rope of dough folded like the arms of a child at prayer, for mothers, a flower shape, for a hope of returned affection, a heart, for a birth, a cup, for a special child, a coiled bit of dough turned into a snail or snipped into a squirrel, for a sealed business deal, dukati, shaped and stamped like coins with a gold foil top.

 …but it is the holy days of the Christmas month, where pernik flood from the Christmas markets, and spring forth on every table and are offered in every Holy Corner of every house.